OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_get.md

 # Get educationClass

-Retreive a Class from the system.
-A class is a universal group with a special property indicating to the system that the group is a class.
-Group members represent the students while group admins represent the teachers in the class.
-If using the delegated token, the user will only see classes in which they are members.
+Retrieve a class from the system.
+A class is a universal group with a special property that indicates to the system that the group is a class.
+Group members represent the students;  group admins represent the teachers in the class.
+If you're using the delegated token, the user will only see classes in which they are members.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).